 #5 – Golden Gate Bridge

-If the Brooklyn Bridge is the most popular span on the East Coast, then the Golden Gate Bridge easily takes the top spot among the most famous bridges on the West Coast.
+If the Brooklyn Bridge is the most popular bridge on the East Coast, then the Golden Gate Bridge easily takes the top spot among the most famous bridges on the West Coast.

 The Golden Gate Bridge was opened in 1937 and has been designated as one of the Wonders of the Modern World by the American Society of Civil Engineers.

-The main span of the bridge measures an impressive 4,200 feet and has the longest main span of any suspension bridge in the world until 1964.
+The main span of the bridge measures an impressive 4,200 feet.
+It was the longest suspension bridge in the world until 1964 — when New York City’s Verrazano-Narrows Bridge opened.

-One irony that many people note about the Golden Gate Bridge is that, despite its name, the bridge isn’t actually golden.
-Why’s that?
-The bridge spans the Golden Gate strait, which is a 1-mile wide channel between San Francisco Bay and the Pacific Ocean.
+One irony that many people note about the Golden Gate Bridge is that, despite its name, the bridge isn’t actually golden in color.
+It’s called the Golden Gate Bridge because it spans the Golden Gate strait — which is a 1-mile wide channel between San Francisco Bay and the Pacific Ocean.
 For the record, the Golden Gate Bridge is painted in a color called International Orange.

 - Golden Gate Bridge Video And Fun Facts